Seneca’s simple formula for happiness

 Emperor Nero (37-68 AD) constitutes the archetype of poor talent development.
 As Nero’s tutor, Seneca deployed intense efforts, but they proved to no avail.
 Nero proved an obstinate teenager, more interested in luxury than in philosophy.

-It didn’t take long for Nero to fall prey to his passions, send Seneca into exile, and engage in all sorts of depravities.
-Sadly, the time wasted in his early years could never be recovered.
+However, Nero fell prey to his passions and engaged in all sorts of depravities.
+Eventually, he sent Seneca into exile, Sadly, the time wasted in his youth could not be recovered.
 As a result, Nero grew into an unhappy and cruel paranoiac.

 Seneca: resist the temptation to get sidetracked

 Seneca’s formula for happiness requires self-discipline.
 This recommendation also applies to individuals who have achieved some measure of success and happiness.
-By all means, advised Seneca, they should resist the temptation of getting sidetracked by dubious projects.
+I understand Seneca’s advice as an encouragement to stay on an ethical path and do not get sidetracked by dubious proposals.

 Happiness relies on our commitment to using our time well, now and in the future.
 Consistency is crucial to advance on the right path instead of meandering and falling off the cliff.

-Seneca mentions Marcus Licinius Crassus (115-53 BC) as a salient example of a prosperous, apparently happy person, who got sidetracked and ended up badly.
+Seneca mentions Marcus Licinius Crassus (115-53 BC) as a salient example of a prosperous person who was destroyed by exaggerated ambition.
+I view Crassus as the archetype of those who get sidetracked and end up badly.

 Seneca underlines the importance of using our time wisely every day because, if we do so, happiness will compound.
 The opposite is also true.
 If we waste our time, or if we devote it to unethical activities, the problems will also compound.